cs23m062/Assignment3/README.md

 Also ensure anaconda is present, in your system, if not present Download Anaconda [(here)](https://www.anaconda.com/download)

 ## Running the program:
+=> Attentiontrain.py is present inside the Attention folder(It is insisted to run this model as it is better optimised according to specifications)
+Download it
-=> Attentiontrain.py is present inside the Attention folder Download it and update the path variable with the relative path of your dataset
+and update the path variable with the relative path of your dataset